If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Trying To Do It Alone

 Some people think that the strict schedule of a tour group will hold you back.
-Especially when visiting the Muir Woods, traveling with a tour company will only simplify and elevate your experience.
+Especially when visiting Muir Woods, traveling with a tour company will only simplify and elevate your experience.
 Don’t knock it ‘til you try it – we promise you’ll become a believer!

 Not Bringing Enough Snacks/Water/Layers

-If you’re visiting Muir woods with Dylan’s tours, there are multiple snack stop opportunities throughout the tour.
-There is also water and snacks on the bus to keep you energized and avoid empty stomach grumpiness!
+Don’t get stuck feeling too cold, damp, or thirsty to enjoy the mind-blowing views!
+If you’re on one of our tours, there are multiple snack-stop opportunities throughout the day, plus water and snacks on the bus to keep you energized and avoid empty-stomach grumpiness!

 Not Scheduling Enough Time for Transportation To and From Muir Woods